ladofa/zxing-unity-android-example/README.md

 # zxing-unity-android-example

-This is very very simple example for https://github.com/micjahn/ZXing.Net
+This is a very very simple example for https://github.com/micjahn/ZXing.Net